elliotperviz/cmms/ssh.md

 - Create the ~/.ssh directory on the server if needed.
 - Append your public key to ~/.ssh/authorized_keys.
 - Set the correct permissions automatically.

+Note, if you renamed your key, you should specify the appropriate `~/.ssh/<keyname>.pub`.

 Afterwards, test it: